shiny AppAbstract

 [1] "1.0.1"

-expression return a promise.
-Such promise can be converted explicitly to a promise
+future to promisesA future expression return a promise.
+Such promise can be converted explicitly to a promise object using then:

 f <- future({